mrocklin/thesis/outline.md

 Static Scheduling of Numerical Linear Algebra
 =============================================

-A sizable chapter on the performance of our solution to statically scheduled, mathematically informed, blocked linear algebra.
+This should be a sizable chapter on the performance of our solution to statically scheduled, mathematically informed, blocked linear algebra.

+Prerequisite Background - BLAS/LAPACK, Matrix Algebra, Heterogeneous Static Scheduling Simulteneous Work - FLAME, Magma, PLAPACK

-This chapter contain little conversation about modularity, declarative programming, etc....
+This chapter is intended to contain little conversation about modularity, declarative programming, etc....
 Rather it is a more traditional section establishing the validity of a particular solution to a common problem.
+It is meant to give a measure of authority to future discussion.